-Boulders and trees block road and railway in Argyll
+Argyll road and railway blocked by 100-tonne landslip

 Network Rail said the landslip occurred on the lower slopes of the mountain Ben Cruachan, covering the tracks before reaching the road 30m (98ft) below.

-It said it was too early to say when debris would be cleared.
+It said it was too early to say when the debris would be cleared.

-The incident between Dalmally and Falls of Cruachan has disrupted services between Glasgow Queen Street and Oban.
+The incident between near Falls of Cruachan, on a shore of Loch Awe, has disrupted train services between Glasgow Queen Street and Oban.

-The A85 remains closed, according to the last update from Traffic Scotland, and a 84-mile (135km) diversion has been put in place for traffic.
+The A85 remains closed and a 84-mile (135km) diversion has been put in place for traffic.

+Roads company Bear Scotland said it was working with Network Rail on a safety inspection and an investigation to identify the cause of the landslip.

+Eddie Ross, of Bear Scotland, said: "Safety is our top priority, and a full assessment is currently being undertaken.